researchAmericanAI/research/APP_INSTALLATION_GUIDE.md

 ## Troubleshooting

+### "Python 3 is required" error
+The app will offer to install Python automatically.
+Click "Yes" when prompted.
+If automatic installation fails, install Python manually from https://python.org

+### Automatic Python installation takes a long time
+The first-time Python installation via Homebrew can take 5-10 minutes.
+This is normal!
+The installation progress will show in the Terminal window.

 ### "Ollama is not running" error
 Start Ollama before launching re:search.

-### "Python 3 is required" error
-Install Python 3.6 or higher from https://python.org

 ### App won't open at all
 Make sure you've allowed the app in Security & Privacy settings (see "First Launch" above).